-I'm now writing a new chapter in my life, and I'm determined to make my life full of joy, laughter, truth, and of course, delicious food.
-I'm basking in the extraordinary variety of fresh local produce on offer at the various farmer’s markets in L.A.
+Having just moved back to L.A, I'm basking in the extraordinary variety of fresh local produce on offer at the various farmer’s markets in town.
 I'd forgotten how exquisite the fruits and vegetables are here.
 And, it is so lovely to be back in the loving embrace of my sacred circle of friends out here.

 When I lived in L.A while I was a college student at UCLA I scoffed more than my fair share of fresh fruit as I was touring the various markets.
 I am determined to deliver an encore performance during my return season!

 The markets out here are feasts for the senses, and provide endless inspiration for story-telling in the kitchen.
 I picked up some gorgeous plump ripe mangoes and was compelled to recreate the mango coconut smoothie I devoured at my favorite smoothie bar in Kauai about 8 years ago.

 I've fortified this green smoothie with radish greens.
 The tops of red radishes are surprisingly mild in flavor and the tops of one bunch of radishes (about 1 cup) goes into most smoothies containing sweet fruits undetected.

 Radish greens are not sold separately, so rage on with the roots in salads and throw the greens into your shakes.
 The leaves are usually covered in soil, so wash them thoroughly to avoid a gritty mouthfeel or a glass full of dirt.
 Radish greens are chock-full of vitamins A, C, and K, protein, and minerals like calcium, iron, and magnesium to purify the blood; boost bone, kidney, and heart health; and keep our skin, hair, and nails looking gorgeous.